yyHaker/TextClassification/readme.md

 # Text classification
-This repository contains some method to do text classification.
+This repository contains some classical models to do text classification.